swisscodes/css/the-definatve-guide/chapter2-selectors/note.md

 you read the selector right to left.
 Thus, h1 em can be translated as, “Any `<em>` element that is a descendant of an `<h1>` element.”

-## Selecting Children
+## Selecting Children >

 In some cases, you don’t want to select an arbitrarily descended element.
-Rather, you want to narrow your range to select an element that is specifically a child of another element.
-You might, for example, want to select a `<strong>` element only if it is a child (as opposed to any other level of descendant) of an `<h1>` element.
+Rather, you want to narrow your range to select an element that is specifically a child/children of another element.
+You might, for example, want to select a `<strong>` element only if it is a child/children (as opposed to any other level of descendant) of an `<h1>` element.
 To do this, you use the child combinator, which is the greater-than symbol ( > ):